 Eliminate Rooms You Won’t Have In Your New Home

-In case you are buying a home or a town home, you may not have an office space or a garage.
+If you are buying a home or a condo, you may not have an office space or a garage.
 Almost everything in these spaces will have to donated, sold, relocated, or tossed.

 Get Rid Of Duplicates

 You will find this true especially in your kitchen.
 You have at least two spatulas, a few oversized stock pots, and more.
 Now is the perfect time to get rid of the clutter.